-Designing a Succession Implementation Plan
+Developing a Succession Implementation Plan

-Establish the Need
+Step 1: Establish the Need for Succession Planning

 Tie in organizational strategic planning, industry trends, and market research to create a realistic overview of the future for your organization.
 Keep this in mind while executing your succession plan.

 “70% of succession plans fail within two years, because they lose management support”

-Develop the Plan
+Step 2: Develop the Implementation Plan for Succession

 Once your senior management team has reviewed and considered the need for succession planning, it is time to outline the way forward.
 The second, most substantial item of the Implementation Plan is the step-by-step outline of your succession plan.
-Use this section to detail how you will introduce succession planning to your organization, what form it will take, and how you will measure the success of your program.
+Use this section to detail how you will introduce succession planning to your organization, what form it will take, and how you will measure the success of your succession plan.

-Begin with a high-level overview of the process.
+Begin with a high-level overview of the succession planning process.
 Although succession planning is simple in theory, any long-term plan can be difficult to conceptualize, and you will better retain the attention of your audience if they have a sense of what to expect.
 Use this summary page and the accompanying resources discussed below as a reference tool when you are in the midst of implementing your own succession plan.

-Once you and your succession advisory team have identified the roles that need succession planning, the next step is to better understand critical roles.
-This often-overlooked component is essential to ensure you are effectively training candidates to be successful in the future.
+Once you and your succession advisory team have identified the the key positions for succession planning, the next step is to better understand these critical roles.
+This often-overlooked component is essential to ensure you are effectively training succession candidates to be successful in the future.
 Plan to evaluate the impact a given role has on the overall business, including how the focal duties are essential for success and how this role interacts with other important roles.
 Next, provide space for your team to build a success profile that clearly outlines:

 Assessing development need is the final stage of the preparation phase of an Implementation Plan.
 In this stage, you will plan how to measure current succession candidate